 The YiXing ZiSha teapot (purple sand teapot) - the pinnacle

-The pinnacle of 'ZiSha teapot' belongs to a class made from a special clay called ‘ZiSha’ (translated: purple sand) - mainly produced in the JiangSu province in the YiXing area of China in limited quantities.
+The pinnacle of 'ZiSha teapot' belongs to a class made from a special clay called ‘ZiSha’ (translated: purple sand) - mainly produced in the Yixing area of the JiangSu province, east of China in limited quantities.

 Local craftsmen (ZiSha artists) hand craft the tea pots from the ‘ZiSha’ clay.
 There is a strong tradition and culture associated with this craft, with artists regularly tested and graded by titles according to their skill level.

 The Zisha artists' families routinely stock pile the Zisha clay for many years before the clay is ready for production.

 Making a ZiSha Teapot involves precision and artistry.
 The results of high end ZiSha teapots are astonishing: